AntoineSavage/pizzascript/README.md

 my_dict.my_key1.my_key2
 ```

-Any identifier can be converted into a symbol by *quoting* it, i.e. adding one or more quote (`'`) characters in front of it
+Any identifier can be converted into a symbol by *quoting* it, i.e. adding one or more leading quote

-Any symbol can be converted back into an identifier by *unquoting* it, i.e. removing one or more quote (`'`) characters that are in front of it.
+Conversely, any symbol can be converted into an identifier by *unquoting* it, i.e. removing one or more leading quote.
 Keep in mind that unquoting a symbol may lead to an undefined identifier error

-In the macro section of this document, we will see how to quote and unquote programmatically
+Note that a symbol by itself is not required to correspond to a previously defined identifier.
+Only the unquoting process requires that relationship between symbols and identifiers.
+For example, symbol `'foo` is a perfectly valid symbol and can be freely passed around, even places where identifier `foo` may not be defined yet

+We will see alter on in this document how to programmatically quote and unquote identifiers / symbols, and how to determine if a symbol represents a previously defined identifier or not

 # Lists

 Lists are immutable and heterogenous value containers

-Here are some examples of list literals:
+Here are some list literals:
 ```
 []
 [0 1 2 3 4 5]